mistasparkaru/Qx86/README.md

 I have included multiple methods for each instruction, method 1 (INC1) calls each gate separately whereas method 2 (INC2) implements a quantum circuit for the entire (where possible) instruction so is much faster.

 - Why call it Qx86 when you only have intel 8080/Z80 compatibility?<br>
 Artistic license!
-Also q80 is a television and a qx80 is a car so those names were taken.
+Also q80 is a television set and a qx80 is a car so those names were already taken.
 Intel x86 compatibility is planned but will require more qubits due to the larger internal registers.

 - I get an error when I choose a real Quantum computer.<br>
-You must choose a quantum computer that meets the minimum requirements, all instructions executed using method 1 require 5 qubits whereas all instructions using method 2 require 32 qubits.
+You must choose a quantum computer that meets the minimum requirements, all instructions executed using method 1 require upto 5 qubits whereas all instructions using method 2 require upto 32 qubits.

 - Why turn a $1,000,000 quantum computer into a 40 year old CPU?<br>
 The motivation for this SDK is to provide a learning tool and re-useable reference framework, a framework that will help bridge the steep learning curve and enable developers to drive useful results from quantum computers.
 The framework will show developers that quantum computers can do anything a traditional computer can, just in a different manner.
 The SDK also prepares the groundwork (via the delivery of the emulators and translation layer) for a possible scenario where the overhead for performing classical computations on a quantum computer is not so large.
 This is not to say that the value of the SDK is purely theoretical, as even with today’s capability many quantum-based simulations require aspects of traditional logic which are included as re-usable methods within the framework.
 Emulating a CPU was chosen as a goal for this SDK as it provides a provable mechanism for delivering every logic/arithmetic/bitwise function needed in a traditional computer.
-It is not our aim to reduce a quantum computer to a device only capable of traditional logic-based calculations but describe, prove and demonstrate how to perform those calculations.
+It was not my aim to reduce a quantum computer to a device only capable of traditional logic-based calculations but describe, prove and demonstrate how to perform those calculations.
 The logic calculations can be used to form parts of many quantum-based calculations and are found in a framework which developers are familiar with and can readily re-use.